ciprian1234/team/README.md

 # Aragon Mesh

-We are a team focus on improve developer experience of Aragon Community 🦅 and help the adoption of Decentralized Autonomous Organizations by society
+We are a team focus on improve developer experience of Aragon Community 🦅 and help the adoption of Decentralized Autonomous Organizations by society.

 ## Members